Why Is Work Life Balance Important

 The Cost of Ignoring Balance

 Chronic imbalance doesn’t produce linear returns.
-Initially you may appear to “get more done,” but over time the hidden costs compound: increased sick days, diminished creativity, relationship strain, and ultimately reduced promotability.
+Initially you may appear to “get more done”, but over time the hidden costs compound: increased sick days, diminished creativity, relationship strain, and ultimately reduced promotability.
 Burnout is not merely tiredness; it is the progressive erosion of commitment and capacity.
-For professionals with global ambitions, burnout at the wrong time—during a relocation or critical assignment—can stall mobility opportunities and damage long-term prospects.
+For professionals with global ambitions, burnout at a critical time — during relocation or a key assignment — can stall mobility opportunities and damage long-term prospects.

 The Evidence: How Balance Impacts Health, Performance, and Retention